Vatican Library: Reading and lending

-Historically, during the Renaissance era, most books were not shelved but stored in wooden benches, which had tables attached to them.
+Historically, during the Renaissance era, most books were not shelved but stored on wooden benches, which had tables attached to them.
 Each bench was dedicated to a specific topic.
 The books were chained to these benches, and if a reader took out a book, the chain remained attached to it.
 Until the early 17th century, academics were also allowed to borrow books.
 For important books, the pope himself would issue a reminder slip.
-Privileges to use the library could be withdrawn for breaking the house rules, for instance by climbing over the tables.
-Most famously Pico Della Mirandola lost the right to use the library when he published a book on theology that the Papal curia did not approve of.
+Privileges to use the library could be withdrawn for breaking the house rules, for instance, by climbing over the tables.
+Most famously, Pico Della Mirandola lost the right to use the library when he published a book on theology that the Papal curia did not approve of.
 In the 1760s, a bill issued by Clement XIII heavily restricted access to the library's holdings.

 The Vatican Library can be accessed by 200 scholars at a time, and it sees 4,000 to 5,000 scholars a year, mostly academics doing post-graduate research.